-If the student continues to disrupt their own learning and that of others:
+If the student continues to disrupt their own learning and that of others, staff will implement the following steps:

-Verbal warning - issued quietly by the teacher with a clear explanation of the reason and the consequences of further negative behaviour.
-Retreat and allow the student time to comply.

-- C1 If the student's behaviour continues to be a concern the teacher should quietly tell the student they have been given a C1, then check they understand what is expected of them and retreat to allow the student to comply. - C2 If the student's behaviour continues to disrupt the lesson, the student should be told quietly that they have a C2.
-A 'Learning Duty member' of staff will be contacted by email.
-The student will be issued with a Learning Duty Detention of 60 minutes at the end of the Academy day.

-If a student receives 2 Learning Duty detentions in one day, they will be taken to Reflection Room for the rest of the day, dependent on their response to the member of the Learning Duty Staff and the level of the issues.
+- 1. Verbal warning issued quietly by the teacher with a clear explanation of the reason and the consequences of further negative behaviour.
+Retreat and allow the student time to comply. - 2.
+C1- If the student's behaviour continues to be a concern the teacher should quietly tell the student they have been given a C1, then check they understand what is expected of them and retreat to allow the student to comply. - 3.
+C2 If the student's behaviour continues to disrupt the lesson, the student should be told quietly that they have a C2 and the reason why.
+The teacher will then send a message to the 'Learning Duty, which is on the Academy pc desktop. - 4.
+A member of staff on 'Learning Duty' will be contacted by email.
+The member of staff on Learning duty will talk to the student and teacher and assess if the student is able to continue the lesson without further disruption. - · If so, then the student will be given a Learning Duty detention for 60 minutes at the end of the day. - · If not, then the student will be removed from lesson and taken to the Reset Room, where they will work for the remainder of the lesson and complete a reflection response sheet.
+They will receive a Learning Duty detention for 60 minutes at the end of the day. - 5.
+If a student receives a second Learning Duty detentions in the same day, they will be taken to reset room to work for the remainder of the day and will complete their Learning Duty detention for 60 minutes. - 6.
+In the rare occurrence of student behaviour which is more serious than classroom disruption, the teacher should contact the 'Learning Duty' member of staff by email immediately to support and resolve.
+If support is required more urgently, then staff would be expected to call upon the subject leader or other colleague nearby.
+The appropriate consequence will be decided by the Progress Leader in consultation with the SLT. - 7.
+Follow up: In the case where a student has been removed from the classroom the Academy expects all staff should attend the Learning duty detention that afternoon to have a reconciliation conversation to discuss the issue and agree the steps to improve the behaviour in the following lesson.